airo4858/The-High_Road/README.txt

 The current Arduino code is set up so that there are 3 potentiometers set up on the Analog options A0, A1, and A2, with camera movement being connected to A2, and the arms will be connected to A0 and A1.
 The Arduino code is available to download in the game files.
+It's also important to download the System.IO.Ports from dotnet through the Godot console, dotnet add package System.IO.Ports --version 7.0.0